Tax Audit Rights in Bahrain

 What is this right?

-The NBR has the authority to audit businesses, but taxpayers have rights during the process:
+The NBR can audit any VAT-registered business, but taxpayers have specific rights during the process:

-• Advance notice: The NBR typically provides written notice before conducting an audit, specifying the period and scope.
+• Advance notice: The NBR typically provides written notice before an audit, specifying the tax periods under review and the information required.

-• Right to representation: You can have a tax advisor, accountant, or lawyer represent you during the audit.
+• Professional representation: You can have a tax advisor, accountant, or lawyer represent you throughout the audit — the NBR must deal with your authorised representative.

-• Scope limitations: The audit should be limited to the period and matters specified in the notice.
+• Scope limits: The audit should be limited to the periods and matters specified in the notice.
+If the NBR wants to expand the scope, they must issue a new notice.

-• Right to respond: If the NBR proposes an assessment, you have the right to review and respond before it becomes final.
+• Right to respond: If the NBR proposes an assessment (additional tax owed), you have the right to review the proposed assessment and submit a response before it becomes final.

 When does it apply?

-• You have received an audit notification from the NBR.
+• You received an audit notification from the NBR.

-• NBR inspectors want to visit your premises or review your records.
+• NBR inspectors want to visit your premises or review your financial records.

-• You have received a proposed tax assessment you disagree with.
+• You received a proposed tax assessment that you believe is incorrect.

-• Cooperate with the audit — provide requested documents promptly.
+• Cooperate promptly — provide requested documents within the deadline given.

-• Respond to proposed assessments within the deadline given — typically 30 days.
+• Respond to proposed assessments within the deadline (typically 30 days) with supporting evidence.

 What should you NOT do?

-• Do not obstruct or delay the audit — this can lead to penalties and adverse assessments.
+• Do not obstruct or delay — non-cooperation can lead to adverse assessments and additional penalties.

-• Do not provide false documents — this is a criminal offence.
+• Do not provide false or altered documents — this is a criminal offence under the VAT Law.

-• Do not ignore audit findings — respond formally even if you disagree.
+• Do not ignore audit findings — respond formally within the deadline, even if you disagree, to preserve your appeal rights.

 You came here to know your rights — help someone else know theirs.